jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 \\
 $$

 these integrals are condensly written: $\left ( ab|cd \right )$.
 If we use a suitible choice of basis-functions, all of the intergrals above have analytical solutions.
-This is the case for Gaussians which are a popular choice in chemistry and used in our notebook example.
+This is the case for Gaussians which are a popular choice in chemistry.
 Physisist prefer plane-waves which are more suited for periodic systems such a metals.

 We can simply a our exression by defining a new matrix $\mathbf{K}$ called density matrix which is defined as: